Fflur Dafydd

-Fflur Dafydd (born 1 August 1978) is a Welsh novelist, singer-songwriter and musician.
+Fflur Dafydd (born 1 August 1978) is a Welsh novelist, screenwriter, singer-songwriter and musician.
 Though mainly publishing in Welsh, she also writes in English.
 She contributes regularly in Welsh to Radio Cymru.

 Early life

 Dafydd is the daughter of Welsh poet Menna Elfyn and a cousin of BBC broadcaster Bethan Elfyn.
 She grew up in Llandysul, a Welsh-speaking community, and although she received the majority of her education in Welsh, she chose to study English in higher education.
 She graduated in English from Aberystwyth University.
 While she was there she first came to prominence as a student in 1999, by winning the Literature Medal at the Urdd National Eisteddfod at Lampeter.
 This success led to the publication of Y Gwir Am Gelwydd (The Truth About Lies), a collection of 12 poems and five short stories.

 After graduating from Aberystwyth, she gained an MA in creative writing from the University of East Anglia in 2000, followed by a PhD on the poetry of R. S. Thomas from Bangor University in 2001.